sunpy/ndcube/docs/explaining_ndcube/visualization.rst

   >>> plt.close()

 Note that sometimes axis tickmarks are missing.
-This is a caused by a behavior in `~astropy.visualization.wcsaes.WCSAxes` whereby the ticks and labels are omitted if the plot extends beyond the valid range of the WCS projection.
+This is a caused by a behavior in `~astropy.visualization.wcsaxes.WCSAxes` whereby the ticks and labels are omitted if the plot extends beyond the valid range of the WCS projection.
 This can happen when `matplotlib` pads the axes and can be overcome by zooming into the image slightly so that the plot boundaries are again within the valid range of the WCS projection.

 Visualizations can be customized via the use of kwargs.